afunnydev/greenforest-site/content/singles/services.en.md

 layout: services
 menuposition: services
 description: "Green Forest Compassion Center offers many services that will benefit your legal cannabis consumption.
 Call us for more info."
+titre: "Here are our services related to medical marijuana in Montreal"
 ---